Rockbox: Cover Band Central “Spotlight Artist of the Month” – October 2018

 While some musical purists may disagree, playing covers take a lot of work, dedication and yes…talent.
 Making up something new is easy in that you can create anything you want and call it original.
 That doesn’t necessarily mean it’s going to be good.

 It’s all about the song.
 It’s all about the music – and how you present it.
 Some bands stay in high energy throughout a set, but Rockbox knows how to pace a show and break things down to a single instrument and vocal to emphasize dynamics.
-Knight explains:
+Watch the video below.

 In addition to their steady French Quarter gig, Rockbox occasionally takes the show on the road as their alter ego, Bourbon Street Hitmen.